Sharp Brains: Brain Fitness and Cognitive Health News

 Using Brain Plasticity to help Children with Learning Disabilities

 Did you read The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, the great book on neuroplasticity by Norman Doidge?
 If so, you will have heard about the Arrowsmith School/ Program, which was also one of the Top Ten Finalists in 2010 Brain Fitness Innovation Awards.
 The following is an excerpt from Brain School: Stories of children with learning disabilities and attention disorders who changed their lives by improving their cognitive functioning (November 2010; $22), a new book from Eaton Arrowsmith School’s (EAS) founder and director, Howard Eaton.
 It tells the story of how children with learning disabilities (dyslexia, ADHD, etc.) can overcome educational obstacles by reorganizing their brains.
 An inspiring book about how cognitive programs can result in both academic and social success.
-Read the rest of this entry »
+[Read more…] about Using Brain Plasticity to help Children with Learning Disabilities

 Brain fitness & training heads towards its tipping point